4n0nymou3/cf-vless-config-builder/README_EN.md

 - Chain Proxy — the ability to chain TCB configs to an external server (VLESS, Trojan, Shadowsocks, SOCKS5, or HTTP) to keep the outbound IP fixed, across all three JSON output formats (Xray, Sing-box, Clash)
 - JSON config dedicated to the Xray core, based on the latest stable release of that core (26.7.28)
 - Simultaneous generation of configs in four formats: VLESS/Trojan link, JSON for the Xray core (with least-ping support), JSON for Sing-box, and JSON for Clash / Mihomo
+- Smart config naming: each config's name is automatically determined by its state (Normal, Fragment, or ECH) and applied consistently across all three JSON/YAML output formats (Xray, Sing-box, Clash) as well as the downloaded file names; you can also set a custom name for your config if you'd like
 - Export and import of all page settings as a single file, for backup or quick settings transfer
 - One-click dedicated QR Code display for each config — generated fully offline with no external service or API required
-- Unique naming for every config (including protocol, IP number, and port) so no two configs share the same name
+- Unique naming for every single link-format config (including protocol, IP number, and port) so no two configs share the same name
+- A "🔄 Clear All & Start Over" button for instantly restoring the panel to its initial state and securely wiping all entered information — suited for use on public or shared computers

 ## How to Use